 2. TEAM GAMES: (10 minutes)

-of fruit on construction paper and cut it out before class begins.
+kinds of fruit on construction paper and cut it out before

-Be sure there is one of each type of fruit for each team.
-The fruit
+is one of each type of fruit for each team.
+The fruit will

-one banana and run back to their starting area.
-Continue with finding
+for one banana and run back to their starting area.
+Continue

 3. ACTIVE PRAISE CHORUS (10 minutes)

-not a coconut’ music video.
-Use Music sheet, and lyrical visual
+not a coconut' music, video and lyrical visual aids

 Questions for discussion:

 Remember the lion from last week?